kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 1) Setup the dashboard for Field Day with every little effort.
 2) Be able to highlight and fill a choropleth map based on Qs worked in each section/zone/state/DXCC.
-3) Use hamdb.org lookup for RBN spots.
-4) Online Scoreboard integration.
-Be able chase your friends or a few stations in real time directly from the dashboard.
 5) Writelog and N3FJP integration.
-6) Be able to save the configuration settings in a text file on your Pi and recall them after rebooting or restarting Node Red.

 This program is released as-is.
 Modify this program as you see fit.